DanielFord11/ETL-Project-2/README.md

 Right now it stores the results in a spreadsheet which is more accommodating to the users.
 However, it could also store them longterm in a db

-Lastly, it juxtaposes metrics to actual internal consumption data to give a visual sense of which metrics are more predictive of internal video content performance
+Lastly, it juxtaposes metrics against actual internal consumption data to give a visual sense of which metrics are more predictive of internal video content performance